xsolla/store-unity-sdk/README.md

 ## Usage

 To send requests to Xsolla servers and receive responses, the SDK provides the `XsollaAuth`, `XsollaCatalog`, `XsollaCart`, and `XsollaOrders` classes.
-If you want to implement your own logic for buying items or inventory management, and don’t want to write boilerplate code for API calls, these classes are a good place to start.
+If you want to implement your own logic for buying items or inventory management, and don't want to write boilerplate code for API calls, these classes are a good place to start.

 You can use the [Ready-to-use store](https://developers.xsolla.com/sdk/ready-to-use-store/) module — a ready-made solution with a pre-configured UI and logic for user authorization, catalog display, and item purchase.